contributor-experience/handbook/CONTRIBUTE.md

    git clone https://github.com/<github-username>/handbook.git.
    ```

-   This means you will now have a local copy of all the contents in the GitHub repository in your computer, under the `handbook` folder.
+   This means you will now have a local copy of all the contents in the GitHub repository on your computer, in the `handbook` folder.
 You can rename this folder to any names you like - all the git-related information will be unchanged.

 4. Add the `upstream` remote